Nate Wayne: Professional career

-Wayne was drafted with 219th selection in the 1998 NFL Draft.
+Wayne was selected in the seventh round with 219th selection in the 1998 NFL draft.
 He played one game for the Denver Broncos in 1998, when they won their second straight Super Bowl.
 He played a slightly larger role on the team in 1999, but was mainly a special teamer.
-He signed with the Green Bay Packers and play with them as a starter and major contributor to the defense for three years, recording 298 tackles, ten sacks, six interceptions, five forced fumbles and five fumble recoveries, and 23 passes defensed.
+He signed with the Green Bay Packers and play with them as a starter for three years recording 298 tackles, ten sacks, six interceptions, five forced fumbles and five fumble recoveries, and 23 passes defensed.